 Knowing what you can deduct when you’re doing your taxes each year is important if you want to reduce your tax liability.
 Some common deductions, like the mortgage interest tax deduction, are well known, but if you’re going to do itemized deductions, you should know about the details.
 For help on your taxes and other financial questions, consider working with a financial advisor.

 How Tax Deductions Work

 A tax deduction lets you deduct (subtract) certain expenses from your taxable income.
 That leaves you with a smaller tax bill.
-Nice, right?
-So what’s the difference between a tax deduction and a tax credit?
-A tax credit directly reduces your tax bill, while a deduction reduces your tax bill indirectly.
+It is important to nore the difference between a deduction and a tax credit: a tax credit directly reduces your tax bill, while a deduction reduces your tax bill indirectly.
 So if you have a $2,000 bill and then you take a $1,000 credit, you now owe just $1,000.
 A $1,000 tax deduction reduces your taxable income by that amount.
-The higher your marginal tax rate the more valuable a tax deduction is.
-Why?
-Because 22% of $1,000 is more than 12% of $1,000.
+The higher your marginal tax rate the more valuable a tax deduction is, because 22% of $1,000 is more than 12% of $1,000.

 The biggest federal income tax deduction out there is the home mortgage interest tax deduction.
 For a while, both mortgage interest and credit card interest were tax deductible, but a 1986 tax reform eliminated the deduction for credit card interest.
 If you’re a renter, the mortgage interest tax deduction might be one factor that you consider when deciding whether to rent or buy.

 The Standard Deduction